raffaeldutra/raffaeldutra.github.io/content/page/cv/experience.md

 I can't tell much about this section, but I have already installed and configured Postfix and iRedMail.

 ## Monitoring
-Configure Nagios and Cacti and worked a little bit with SolarWinds (in this case, I only used due to a client have this solution implemented).
+Configured Nagios and Cacti and worked a little bit with SolarWinds (in this case, I only used due to a client have this solution implemented).

-## Métricas
+## Métrics
-Configurei InfluxDB + Telegraf + Grafana em Docker Compose.
+Configured InfluxDB + Telegraf + Grafana using Docker Compose.

-## Gerência de Configuração e orquestração
+## Management configuration and orchestration
-Tenho bons conhecimentos em Puppet e Ansible.
+I have a good knoledge in Puppet and Ansible.

 ## Virtualização
 Um dos últimos projetos que participei utilizando virtualização foi ao criar uma solução com Vagrant + Puppet.